Updated: April 11, 2022

 Google is giving away money to nonprofits to help them display their mission.
 Use it wisely:

-- Focus on clicks.
+- Focus on your goal.

 - Have an authoritative and trustworthy website.

-- Do not use too many keywords.
+- Don't use too many keywords.

-- Do not advertise on competitor brand names.
+- Don't advertise on competitor brand names.

 - Do your keyword research.